VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

      Auth key for /metrics endpoint.
 It must be passed via authKey query arg.
 It overrides -httpAuth.*
      Flag value can be read from the given file when using -metricsAuthKey=file:///abs/path/to/file or -metricsAuthKey=file://./relative/path/to/file .
 Flag value can be read from the given http/https url when using -metricsAuthKey=http://host/path or -metricsAuthKey=https://host/path
   -mtls array
      Whether to require valid client certificate for https requests to the corresponding -httpListenAddr .
 This flag works only if -tls flag is set.
 See also -mtlsCAFile .
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
      Supports array of values separated by comma or specified via multiple flags.
      Empty values are set to false.
   -mtlsCAFile array
      Optional path to TLS Root CA for verifying client certificates at the corresponding -httpListenAddr when -mtls is enabled.
 By default the host system TLS Root CA is used for client certificate verification.
 This flag is available only in Enterprise binaries.
-See https://docs.victoriametrics.com/enterprise/
+See {{% ref "./enterprise.md" %}}
      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -pprofAuthKey value